FrancescJR/blog-articles/opinion/the-dead-of-scrum.md

 All of them sell themselves as non-agile, but I am sure the core values are still there.
 A colleague of mine put it very well: "the Scrum hype is passing away but the good foundations will remain".
-As long as we remember the "why" and the lessons learned (a lot of learnt from Scrum, of course!) we will find our unique path.
+As long as we remember the "why" and the lessons learned, we will find our unique path.

+Don't forget this lesson from Scrum:
+> You must learn, inspect, and adapt your way forward base on your organization's
+> own unique goals and culture and the ever-changing complex environment in which you must operate.